wenerme/wener/tricks/ops/os/linux/virt/libvirt-virsh.md

     pool-event                     Storage Pool Events
     pool-capabilities              storage pool capabilities

- Storage Volume (help keyword 'volume'):
+ Storage Volume (help keyword 'volume')
     vol-clone                      clone a volume.
     vol-create-as                  create a volume from a set of args vol-create                     create a vol from an XML file